 Each fall, the Department of Mass Communication awards a $500 scholarship to either a journalism, public relations, broadcast or film major.

 To apply for the scholarship, a student is required to write an essay discussing why he or she deserves the scholarship and what he or she hopes to accomplish through a career in the mass communication field.

 Known as the Stan and Joan Cottongim McKinney Mass Communication Scholarship, it was first awarded in the fall of 2007 to Heather Marie Campbell Hensley from Waynesburg, Pa.

-Guidelines for the scholarship give first priority to be to a journalism student, then a public relations student and finally a cinema/television student.
+Guidelines for the scholarship give first priority to be to a journalism student, then a public relations student and finally a broadcast or film student.
 This criterion was established by the McKinneys because of Stan McKinney’s background as a journalist and Joan McKinney’s background in public relations.